Location: Suite 4100

 There are numerous members of the Treatment Court team who play key roles in the recovery of each participant.
-In addition to Judge Moreland, members of the team include Probation Officers, Public Defender, District Attorney, Case Managers, Electronic Monitoring, the Davidson County Sheriff’s Department, the Metro Police Department and several treatment providers around the Nashville area.
-Judge Moreland says he is hoping that not only will this court continue to treat drug/alcohol addictions but also will lower the recidivism rate in our community.
+In addition to members of the team included are the Probation Officers, Public Defender, District Attorney, Case Managers, Electronic Monitoring, the Davidson County Sheriff’s Department, the Metro Police Department and several treatment providers around the Nashville area.
+Former Judge Moreland says he is hoping that not only will this court continue to treat drug/alcohol addictions but also will lower the recidivism rate in our community.

-For more information regarding Judge Moreland’s nonprofit organization, Davidson County Drug Court Foundation please visit our website at www.gsdrugcourtfoundation.org
+For more information regarding General Sessions Court Division X’s nonprofit organization, Davidson County Drug Court Foundation please visit our website at www.gsdrugcourtfoundation.org

 Treatment Court Staff and Providers: